tquin/ansible_role_minecraft_fabric_server/README.md

 An Ansible role to install a Fabric Minecraft server, complete with a customisable mods list and systemd timers for regular backups.

-Tested on:
+# Supported

-  * ✔ Ubuntu Jammy 22.04
+- ✔ Ubuntu Jammy 22.04
-  * ✔ Debian Bookworm 12
+- ✔ Debian Bookworm 12
-  * ✔ Fedora 38
+- ✔ Fedora 38

+# Dependencies

+- `community.general`
+  - Used for various functionality such as json_query, filetree, and docker_container.
+- `geerlingguy.docker`
+  - Used to install docker to run mcrcon container.

 # Usage